Facebook

 Yes, removing biomass from the side of Miami Mountain would be cost prohibitive, but there is a lot of biomass located near roads, homes, businesses and public utility right of ways (around power lines) that need to be harvested and disposed of.
 Without a local biomass plant this woody biomass is being shipped to Fresno or Sonora for disposal at biomass plants there.
 Right now, given the glut of dead wood associated with tree mortality, biomass is practically being given away to anyone who will take it.
 Other biomass is currently being burned on site or taken to our County landfill where it will be stored and burned in an air curtain burner when it can be safely done (not during fire season).
 Neither of these things make sense financially, but they are being done as the fuel cannot be left where it was harvested for reasons of public safety.

 Right now the County is burning logs at the landfill, which gets rid of the wood, but is certainly not the highest and best use for that fuel.
-By converting that same fuel to clean green renewable baseload (available 24/7/365) electricity at the proposed biomass plant, located at the industrial park near the landfill, we will be able to generate ~$3.7 million dollars in revenue based on an average of 3 chip trucks of fuel a day.
-Yes it cost money to chip logs, but our potential fuel suppliers say that the cost of chipping is about $18 a bone dry ton.
-Once chipped, that same bone dry ton fuel will generate over $300 in revenue in our biomass-to-electricity facility.
+By converting that same fuel to clean green renewable baseload (available 24/7/365) electricity at the proposed biomass plant, located at the industrial park near the landfill, we will be able to generate ~$5 million dollars in revenue based on an average of 4-5 chip trucks of fuel a day.
 That makes financial sense for us, and likely for the County as well, if they choose to sell us that fuel rather than store it or burn it.

 Can we sell electricity to PG&E at a good price?

 Fortunately, legislation passed in 2012, S.B 1122, allows for very favorable Feed In Tariff rates for small community-based biomass plants like the one we are planning.
 It has taken a while to get the auction process going that was authorized by S.B.
 1122 due to a financial requirement that small biomass plant could not easily meet.
-At the request of the Governor’s Tree Mortality Task Force, recent legislation, rulings by the Public Utilities Commission and Administrative Law Judge associate with the PUC, have cleared these prior hurdles and the auction has now started with three community scale biomass plant in the auction queue.
-We will be able to join the queue once our system impact study is completed.
+At the request of the Governor’s Tree Mortality Task Force, recent legislation, rulings by the Public Utilities Commission and Administrative Law Judge associate with the PUC, have cleared these prior hurdles and the auction has now started.

-Working with our technology partner, Cortus Energy, we estimate that the total cost of developing the biomass facility will be ~$16 million.
-Funding for this project has come from a planning grant for $244,080 from the U.S. Forest Service that we are using to pay for County permits and our CEQA review as well as our PG&E system impact study.
-We recently received an EPIC grant from the California Energy Commission for $5 million for the construction of a demonstration biomass plant in Mariposa County.
-The rest of the funding will be provided by Cortus and their investors and U.S. partners.
+We have received a planning grant for $244,080 from the U.S. Forest Service that we used to pay for County permits and our CEQA review as well as our PG&E system impact study.
+We also received an EPIC grant from the California Energy Commission for $5 million for the construction of a demonstration biomass plant in Mariposa County.
+The rest of the funding will be provided by Mariposa Bioenergy LLC and their investors.
 There is no County money involved or at risk.

 How does your project affect the community?
 Jobs?
 Water usage?
 Traffic?